yuandi42/dotfiles/README.md

 4. [xexec](./X11/dot-config/X11/xexec): Last step.
-It is a dead simple execline script in which `dwm(1)` is firstly launched, and when `dwm(1)` process is over, it will teminate `s6-svscan(1)` process started in xprofile, then removed the tmp scandir.
+It is a dead simple execline script in which `dwm(1)` is firstly launched, and when `dwm(1)` process is over, it will terminate `s6-svscan(1)` process started in xprofile, then removed the tmp scandir.

 The reason why xexec exists is that `startx` doesn't offer any mechanics to run certain commands when a X user session is closed.
-I know I can reomve `exec` before `dwm`, add a few lines at the end of xinitrc.
+I know I can remove `exec` before `dwm`, add a few lines at the end of xinitrc.
 But the result of this idea
 ------ a useless `bin/sh` hanging as parent of dwm when I using desktop, it just makes me sick.